vicr123/docs/docs/the24/stopwatch/stopwatch.md

 To reset a stopwatch, click <Command icon="view-refresh">Reset</Command>.
 The stopwatch will return to 0 seconds.

 :::info
-A stopwatch can only be reset when it is paused
+A stopwatch can only be reset when it is paused.
 :::

 ## Removing a stopwatch